It's SVG vs The Field in NASCAR at Chicago but don't count everyone else out

-The narrative all week surrounding the Grant Park 165 is that the NASCAR Cup Series race on the Streets of Chicago runs through Shane Van Gisbergen but Kyle Larson is saying ‘not so fast.’
+The narrative all week surrounding the Grant Park 165 (5:05 ET, NBC) is that the NASCAR Cup Series race on the Streets of Chicago runs through Shane Van Gisbergen but Kyle Larson is saying ‘not so fast.’

 He’s not actually saying it, of course, as he tends to let his driving do the talking but it was quite the statement that ‘Yung Money’ earned the pole and then went toe-to-toe with the reigning winner on Saturday in the Xfinity Series race too.